Rule 3745-9-02 | Scope and exemptions.

 (2) Install a pitless adapter or pitless unit into the casing of a public water system well.

-(E) After April 1, 2016, a community water system that is owned or operated by, or serves a public entity, may perform repairs on wells owned and operated by the public water system.
+(E) A community water system that is owned or operated by, or serves a public entity, may perform repairs on wells owned and operated by the public water system.
 Any contractor hired by a public entity must meet the requirements of paragraph (D) of this rule.

 (F) The director shall not issue a plan approval for a well serving a public water system, or alteration of such a well, in accordance with Chapter 3745-91 of the Administrative Code, that does not conform to the requirements of this chapter, or which will cause or contribute to contamination of the well or ground water.

 (G) The director may grant a variance of this chapter.
-A public water system requesting a variance shall submit a variance application as part of the application for plan approval.
-The variance application shall be reviewed as part of the plan approval in accordance with Chapter 3745-91 of the Administrative Code.
+A public water system requesting a variance shall submit a variance application as part of the process for approval of the well site or well.
+The variance application shall be reviewed as part of the well site or well approval in accordance with Chapter 3745-9 and Chapter 3745-91 of the Administrative Code.
 The public water system shall include in the variance application a detailed explanation of the requested variance and a sufficient demonstration of at least the following information:

 (1) Contamination of the ground water will not occur as a result of construction and operation of the well.